 How much may I borrow?

 You may borrow up to $15,000 to fund your Career Success Plan.

 From January 1, 2023, all new Windmill loans in Canada are set at a fixed interest rate of 5.95% for the entire loan duration.
 This rate is available until June 30, 2023, but may be extended at Windmill’s discretion.

 The interest we charge helps replenish the loan fund and pays for the interest and bank charges that we have to pay.
 We have been able to keep payments of principal and interest within the loan fund, helping to ensure the sustainability of the loan fund.
 As a registered not-for-profit, Windmill does not make any money from the loans.
 Future clients will benefit from the interest paid by today’s clients.

-Still have questions?
-Our team would be happy to answer your questions and help you get started in your application.
+Still, have questions?
+Our team would be happy to answer your questions and help you get started on your application.
 Contact us here.